PrinceGeorgesTech/git-tutorial/PITCHME.md

 git checkout (the name of the file that was changed) git status # Notice how the changes are gone
 ```
 ---
+# Staging and Unstaging
+Preparing files to be saved permanently
+---
 ## Committing
 Please, open a file and make changes to it.